mohamamdiran/DjangoShop/README.md

 # DjangoShop
-This is a Django Project
+DjangoShop is a AI-powered shop system written in python/django